Buyer's guide

 It depends on the vest.
 Bulky PCM and circulatory vests can interfere with outer PPE.
 Slim sub-2-lb systems like ClemaCore are designed to fit under hi-vis vests, FR coveralls, fall-arrest harnesses, SCBA, and arc-rated PPE without modification.

-What is a solid-state cooling vest?
+What is an Active Cooling vest?

 Related guides